introlab/opentera-webrtc/README.md

 * [Python 3 bindings](opentera-webrtc-native-client/OpenteraWebrtcNativeClient/python) that are used as a Python module for clients using our signaling server.
 * [A JavaScript library](opentera-webrtc-web-client) That is used for web client developement and teleoperation interface using our signaling server.

+## License
+By default, libwebrtc is built with non-free codecs.
+See [webrtc-native-build](https://github.com/introlab/webrtc-native-build#license) to build without them.

 ## Dependencies

 * Most dependencies are part of the project with git submodules in the [opentera-webrtc-native-client/3rdParty](opentera-webrtc-native-client/3rdParty) directory.